 The normal behavior of a traditional hard drive is to continue storing the data of deleted files until they get overwritten.
 The window of recovery occurs between the time of deletion and overwriting.
 However, the availability of this window depends on the following:

-- What type of drive is installed on your Mac – If your Mac uses an SSD instead of a hard drive, TRIM may be enabled.
+- TRIM on SSD drives – If your Mac uses an SSD instead of a hard drive, TRIM may be enabled.
 This setting automatically erases data blocks of deleted files instead of waiting for overwriting.

 How to Recover RM Files on Mac